katahiromz/EGA/EGA-Manual.md

 To set `999` to the 2nd element of `ary`, use `at(ary, 1, 999)`.

 See also `left`, `len`, `mid`, `right`, `replace`, `remove` and `array` functions.

+## Booleans

+In EGA, the boolean value is an integer value.
+Zero means false.
+Non-zero means true.

+## Conditional execution

+The special function `if` can switch the execution by condition.

+## Loops

+The special functions `for`, `foreach` and `while` can make an execution loop.
+The `break` function can break the loop.

+## Normal functions vs. special functions

+In a call of the normal function, the parameters will be evaluated in the order of parameters.
+The special functions can change the order of expression evaluations.

 ## Samples